confluentinc/demo-siem-optimization/instructions/abbreviated.md

 7. Inspect the records in the `splunk-s2s-events` topic.

-> Take a quick peek at the data coming from the splunk universal forwarder.
+> We will take a quick peek at the data coming from the splunk universal forwarder.
 You can see that it's doing something similar to the syslog connector.
 It has some structure and the original Splunk data from the forwarder.

 ## Analyze Streaming SIEM Data in Real Time